Aditya1404Sal/Yamcha/README.md

 - `-method`: HTTP method to use (GET, POST, etc.).
 - `-rate`: Number of requests per second to send.
 - `-burst`: Number of bursts for burst load attack.
-- `-stepsize`: Step size for ramp up load attack.
+- `-ss`: Step size for ramp up load attack.
-- `-spikeInterval`: Spike interval for spike load attack.
+- `-sh`: Spike Height for spike load attack.
 - `-dur`: Duration for sustained load tests.
-- `-cpus`: Number of CPUs to utilize (optional).
+- `-cpu`: Number of CPUs to utilize (optional).
 - `-plot`: Enable plotting of load test results as a time series (optional).
 - `-body`: Path to a JSON file specifying request body and headers.
 - `-conn`: Number of Active connections